leo-gan/DGA_detection/data/Adversarial-DGA-Datasets/README.md

 # Adversarial DGA Dataset

-A collection of different adversarial attacks on Domain Generated Algorithms' (DGA) classifiers
+A collection of different adversarial attack datasets on Domain Generated Algorithms' (DGA) classifiers

-The goal of sharing the dataset is to help the research community to come with a new defense mechanism against DGA adversarial attacks.
+The goal of sharing the datasets is to help the research community to come with a new defense mechanism against DGA adversarial attacks.

 Each attack type contains 10,000 samples for evaluation and 2,000 samples for adversarial training.